haonandev/install_abap_cloud/README.md

 sudo sysctl fs.aio-max-nr=18446744073709551615
 ```

-# 3 Setup connection
+# 3. Setup connection
 The ABAP cloud is installed on Docker in the Ubuntu system.
-Therefore, we need to allow the connection from external network.
+Therefore, you need to allow the connection from external network.

 Add firewall rule on Google Cloud to allow external connection.
 <img width="872" height="405" alt="image" src="https://github.com/user-attachments/assets/02a115ad-292d-4468-ad9f-60895607d083" />